pushkin-consortium/pushkin/docs/source/deployment/initialDeployment.rst

   .. todo:: Add link for instructions.

-3. Get databases (RDS)
+#.
+Get databases (RDS)
 ^^^^^^^^^^^^^^^^^^^^^^^

   You'll need three databases.
 One's for rancher, one's for transactions, and one's for stored data.
-Launch all three with the database security group created previously. t2.medium is the recommended size for all of them.
+Launch all three with the database security group created previously. t#.medium is the recommended size for all of them.

   * Rancher DB: MySQL
   * Transaction DB: Postgres